 This dimension deals with the fact that all individuals in societies are not equal – it expresses the attitude of the culture towards these inequalities amongst us.
 Power Distance is defined as the extent to which the less powerful members of institutions and organisations within a country expect and accept that power is distributed unequally.

 Thailand scores 64 on PDI index, slightly lower than the average Asian countries (71).
 It is a society in which inequalities are accepted; a strict chain of command and protocol are observed.
 Each rank has its privileges and employees show loyalty, respect and deference for their superiors in return for protection and guidance.
 This may lead to paternalistic management.
 Thus, the attitude towards managers are more formal, the information flow is hierarchical and controlled.

 The fundamental issue addressed by this dimension is the degree of interdependence a society maintains among its members.
 It has to do with whether people´s self-image is defined in terms of “I” or “We”.
 In Individualist societies people are supposed to look after themselves and their direct family only.
 In Collectivist societies people belong to ‘in groups’ that take care of them in exchange for loyalty.

 With a score of 20 Thailand is a highly collectivist country.
 This is manifest in a close long-term commitment to the member 'group' (a family, extended family, or extended relationships).
 Loyalty to the in-group in a collectivist culture is paramount, and over-rides most other societal rules and regulations.
 The society fosters strong relationships where everyone takes responsibility for fellow members of their group.
 In order to preserve the in-group, Thai are not confrontational and in there communication a “Yes” may not mean an acceptance or agreement.
 An offence leads to loss of face and Thai are very sensitive not to feel shamed in front of their group.
 Personal relationship is key to conducting business and it takes time to build such relations thus patience is necessary as well as not openly discuss business on first occasions.

-A high score (masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner/best in field – a value system that starts in school and continues throughout organisational behaviour.
+A high score (Masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner/best in field – a value system that starts in school and continues throughout organisational life.

-A low score (feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
-A feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
-The fundamental issue here is what motivates people, wanting to be the best (masculine) or liking what you do (feminine).
+A low score (Feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
+A Feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
+The fundamental issue here is what motivates people, wanting to be the best (Masculine) or liking what you do (Feminine).

-Thailand scores 34 on this dimension and is thus considered a feminine society.
+Thailand scores 34 on this dimension and is thus considered a Feminine society.
 Thailand has the lowest Masculinity ranking among the average Asian countries of 53 and the World average of 50.
 This lower level is indicative of a society with less assertiveness and competitiveness, as compared to one where these values are considered more important and significant.
 This situation also reinforces more traditional male and female roles within the population.

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
-The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.
+The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the score on Uncertainty Avoidance.

 In order to minimize or reduce this level of uncertainty, strict rules, laws, policies, and regulations are adopted and implemented.
 The ultimate goal of this population is to control everything in order to eliminate or avoid the unexpected.
 As a result of this high Uncertainty Avoidance characteristic, the society does not readily accept change and is very risk adverse.
 Change has to be seen for the greater good of the in group.